 The first force in the UK to trial and approve the use of drones for crime prevention and forensic investigations is Devon & Cornwall Police.
 Starting with four DJI Inspire drones, the force took over a year to evaluate the benefits of UAV technology for fighting domestic crime.
 Their fleet now has now grown to 6 units, including the Mavic Pro, with aims for 40 officers to complete their CAA training in the next 12 months.
 The head of the newly created unit, Chief Superintendent Jim Nye said, “Drones will aid officers as part of missing person searches, crime scene photography, responding to major road traffic accidents, coastal and woodland searches and to combat wildlife crime”.
 The force’s drones are also fitted with thermal cameras to allow operations to be conducted day and night.

 Unmanned Aerial Vehicles are one of the most important advancements for emergency planning and management.
-The ability to obtain an aerial view of any incident without the time and expense of deploying a helicopter is rapidly being exploited by first response teams across the world.
+The ability to obtain an aerial view of an incident without the time and expense of deploying a helicopter is rapidly being exploited by first response teams across the world.
 Drones, when combined with the correct payload systems, provide a new level of operational remote sensing to allow enhanced pre-planning, response and even rescue.

 All of the 3D mapping use-cases mentioned in this blog could now potentially be driven by drones.
 With UAV based LiDAR and Radar systems now available and cutting-edge photogrammetry software becoming widely accessible, drones are now at the leading edge when it comes to creating 3D maps.
-From enhanced intelligence following a serious incident, to improving safety for front line officers – 3D mapping via UAVs will be a game-changer for us all when devastating incidents occur.
+From enhanced intelligence following a serious incident to improving safety for front-line officers – 3D mapping via UAVs will be a game-changer for us all when devastating incidents occur.

 Specialists in Drones for Emergency Response: